open-spaced-repetition/fsrs4anki/docs/tutorial.md

 ***

-Q17: Why my retention in young cards is significantly lower than mature cards?
+Q17: Why is my retention of young cards significantly lower than my retention of mature cards?

 A17: When your cards' stability is very low, the best interval should be shorter than 1 day.
-But Anki doesn't allow the long-term interval shorter than 1 day.
-So the retention of young cards would be lower than mature cards.
+But Anki doesn't allow cards that are in the "review" phase to have intervals shorter than 1 day, only cards in the "learning" or "relearning" phase can have such short intervals.
+As a result, FSRS ends up giving you suboptimal intervals that are too long.

-For more details, please this post: https://www.reddit.com/r/Anki/comments/193x8kn/a_specific_case_where_fsrs_couldnt_ensure_the/
+For more details, please read this post: https://www.reddit.com/r/Anki/comments/193x8kn/a_specific_case_where_fsrs_couldnt_ensure_the/

 ***

 Q18: My retention is poor with the default parameters, and the first interval is definitely too long for me.
 How to solve it?

 A18: The default parameters are generated from 20k collections.
-It's a median values for 20k sets of parameters.
-Thus, inevitably, half of the new users will find that their retention are lower than desired, while the other half will discover that their retention exceed their desired.
-It's just a matter of degree.
-It also holds on for the default SM-2.
+They are the median values of 20k sets of parameters.
+Thus, inevitably, half of the new users will find that their retention is lower than desired retention, while the other half will discover that their retention exceeds their desired retention.

-If you have enough reviews (at least 1000 reviews), you can optimize FSRS for yourself.
-If you haven't, and the true retention is lower than your desired significantly (greater than 10%), I recommend increasing the desired retention until you have enough reviews for optimization.
+If you have enough reviews (at least 1000 reviews), you can optimize FSRS parameters to personalize them for yourself.
+If you don't have enough reviews and the true retention is significantly lower than your desired retention, I recommend increasing the desired retention until you have enough reviews for optimization.
+You can check your true retention using the Helper add-on, just Shift + Left Mouse Click on Stats.

 ***